woman wearing cheap bodycon dress by SHEIN

 Environmental impact

 SHEIN gets our lowest score of “We Avoid” for the planet.
-Aside from using a couple of eco-friendly materials here and there, there is no evidence the brand is taking any meaningful action to reduce its substantial impact on the environment.
-From hazardous chemicals to carbon emissions to microplastics, SHEIN is making zero effort.
-On top of that, brands mass-producing such cheap, poorly-made clothing perpetuate a throwaway fashion culture simply by existing.
-SHEIN would have to do a complete 180 to raise its score in this area.
+Aside from using a couple of lower-impact materials here and there, there is no evidence the brand is taking any meaningful action to reduce its substantial impact on the environment.

 Labour conditions

-It should come as no surprise that SHEIN makes as much effort for people as it does for the planet—next to none.
-It is rated “We Avoid” here, too.
 Again, aside from auditing some percentage of its supply chain, it is making no headway on improving its labour conditions.
+It also received the lowest score of 0-10% in the 2022 Fashion Transparency Index.
 Workers should have the right to a living wage, collective bargaining, an abuse-free work environment, and some protection from the impacts of COVID-19.
 Do better, SHEIN.

 Animal welfare

 SHEIN is “Not Good Enough” for our animal friends.
-It doesn’t use leather, fur, down, angora, or exotic animal skin in its products, which is a start.
-But it does use wool and exotic animal hair without stating sources, doesn’t appear to have a policy to minimise the suffering of animals, and doesn’t trace any animal products even to the first stage of production.
-There is certainly room for improvement here, too.
+It doesn’t appear to use leather, fur, angora, or exotic animal skin in its products, which is a start.

 Overall rating: We Avoid